Selective inference after feature selection via multiscale bootstrap: Selective inference after feature selection via multiscale bootstrap

-The advantage of the selective inference described in Section~\ref{sec:mbp} is that it is not necessary to know the shapes of the hypothesis and selective regions.
-However, it is assumed that the hypothesis and selective regions can be represented as specific regions, which are independent of the sample size $n$, in the model space.
-For the selective inference in regression analysis, however, the shape of selective region inevitably depends on $n$ because it is the dimension of the model space.
-Hence, the general selective inference approach described as Algorithm~\ref{alg:simbp} cannot be directly applied.
+First, note that the general selective inference approach described as Algorithm~\ref{alg:simbp} cannot be directly applied to regression analysis.
+Since we need to change the sample size $n'$ of bootstrap samples in the usual multiscale bootstrap, it is assumed that the hypothesis and selective regions can be represented as specific regions, which are independent of $n'$, in the model space.
+For the selective inference in regression analysis, however, the shape of the selective region inevitably depends on $n'$ because it is the dimensionality of the model space as explained below.

-At first, we remark that it is assumed that $Y\sim N_n(\mu,\sigma^2I_n)$ and that the selection event can be represented as the region of the space of $Y$.
-Then, it is realized that the normalized space of $Y/\sigma$ can be considered as the model space described in Section~\ref{sec:mbp}.
-As shown in Figure~\ref{fig:lasso}, the selective region $S$ which represents the selection event $\{j \in \hat{M},\hat{s}_j = s_j\}$ has generally a non-smooth boundary surface.
-In contrast, for $\eta\in \Rb$, the hypothesis $H_0:\beta_j \lesseqgtr \eta$ can be represented as the following region in the space of $Y$:
+We recall that it is assumed that $Z\sim N_n(\xi,\tau^2I_n)$ and that the selection event can be represented as the region of the space of $Z$.
+Then, it is realized that the normalized space of

+can be considered as the model space described in Section~\ref{sec:mbp} with $m+1 = n$.
+Thus, the selective region for multiscale bootstrap inevitably depends on $n'$.
+Another choice of model space is given by

+where $B = (X^T X)^{-1/2} X^T \in \mathbb{R}^{p\times n}$.
+The selective region represented in this model space also depends on $n'$ because feature selection algorithms take account of sample size.
+Although the latter model space is preferable for the asymptotic theory because it has the fixed dimensionality $m+1 = p$, we use the former model (\ref{eq:model-space-n}) below for easy illustration.